-PLEASE NOTE: In compliance with Title II, Chapter II, Articles 12.2 and 14.3 of the Normativa de Régimen Académico y de Evaluación del Alumnado (signed in Consejo de Gobierno de la Universidad Pablo de Olavide de Sevilla on July 18, 2006): "With regard to essays or other homework, plagiarism and/or the use of unoriginal material-including information obtained from online sources-without explicit and proper citing

-(and, where required, the express permission of the author), may warrant a grade of FAIL for the module, in addition to any other applicable academic sanctions warranted by academic misconduct on the part of students. [...]
-After consulting professors, students and any other university bodies deemed necessary, the Director of the Department responsible for the module in question will decide on the need for further measures including an official academic integrity hearing."
+PLEASE NOTE: In compliance with the sections 2 and 3 of the Article 18 of the Normativa de evaluación de los estudiantes de grado de la Universidad Pablo de Olavide (signed in Consejo de Gobierno de la Universidad Pablo de Olavide de Sevilla on May 27, 2014 available at https://upo.gob.es/opencms/AlfrescoFileTransferServlet?action=download&ref=29c3de26-80d5-43c0-a3b8-682187fe36f8):): "2)With regard to essays or other homework, plagiarism and/or the use of unoriginal material-including information obtained from online sources-without explicit and proper citing may warrant a grade of FAIL for the module, in addition to any other applicable academic sanctions warranted by academic misconduct on the part of students.
+3) After consulting professors, students and any other university bodies deemed necessary, the Director of the Department responsible for the module in question will decide on the need for further measures including an official academic integrity hearing."